 - Strong student mentoring and professional development

 Students choosing the population health option will work to change policies, environments, attitudes, and behaviors that affect health.
 This option offers three specializations: community health, behavior and health, and pre-professional health.
 The community health specialization prepares students for professional careers in community health education, global health, or for graduate programs in public health or health education.
 The behavior and health specialization prepares students for graduate programs and careers in health psychology, health coaching, pain management, or behavioral health.
 The pre-professional health specialization is a flexible track for students intending to pursue advanced study and careers in nursing, physician's assistant, chiropractic, occupational therapy, medical school or other health-related professions.

 The nutrition option can prepare you to pursue careers in dietetics, food service management, community nutrition, and health promotion.
 Upon completion of the program, you’ll be qualified to apply to dietetic internships, which is the next step to becoming a registered dietitian.
-Along with the scientific foundation, the nutrition option includes the study of how food and eating are influenced by psychology, sociology, culture, and economics.
+Along with the scientific foundation, the nutrition option includes the study of how food and eating are influenced by one’s environment.